MCSstrike/PrinterGuru/Doc/README.md

 ## Current Status
 As of now, the application:
 - Initializes and displays the main window with a 3D visualization area and a dockable sidebar.
+- Imports and renders OBJ file soon to be multiple parts for the printer simulation
 - Contains a menu bar to toggle the visibility of the dock widget.
 - Includes buttons within the dock widget, but these buttons are NOT YET FUNCTIONAL.